47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 The following are the `sbt` settings that you can use to make adjustments to your microsite regarding deployment, configuration, and appearance.
 Not all of these settings are mandatory, since most of them have default values, as we'll see briefly.

-Before beginning to detail the settings, the **sbt-microsites** plugin will use regular sbt configurations from your `build.sbt` file.
-In order to set the microsite up in a minimal manner, all of the configurations are used as default values:
+Before you begin to detail the settings, the **sbt-microsites** plugin will use regular sbt configurations from your `build.sbt` file.
+In order to setup the microsite with minimal effort, all of the configurations are used as default values:

 ## Regular SBT Settings